diavoletto76/diavoletto76.github.io/_posts/2021-01-04-first-before-second.md

 categories: programming
 tags: clojure challenge
 ---
-Clojure weekly challenge by Eric Normand.
+*Clojure weekly challenge by Eric Normand*

-## Problem

 Write a function that takes a string and two letters.
 The function should return true if every instance of the first letter comes before every instance of the second letter.

 Notes: